lucee/lucee-docs/docs/03.reference/01.functions/gettagdata/_arguments/nameSpaceWithSeperator.md

-The namesapce of the tag with the separator Example: cf, rc: aso.
+The namespace of the tag with the separator Example: cf, rc: aso.